labarlab-emorep/func_mriqc/README.md

 - Install into project environment on the DCC (see [here](https://github.com/labarlab/conda_dcc)) via `$ python setup.py install`
 - Store a singularity image of MRIQC on the DCC
 - Set the global variable `SING_MRIQC` to store the path to the singularity image
+- Set the global varialbe `RSA_LS2` to store the path to an RSA key for labarserv2

 ### Usage